Kansas City 72-Hour Vacation

 Stroll across the street and visit the Nelson-Atkins Museum of Art.
 Considered one of the country's most notable art museums, it holds outstanding collections of European, Asian and American Art.

 Choose from dozens of dining options between the Plaza, Westport and downtown.
 Award-winning steaks secure the city's reputation as a great town for beef.
-Find your favorite cut at Starker's Reserve or The American.
+Find your favorite cut at The American

 After dinner, take a horse-drawn carriage ride around the Plaza or check out one of the many live music venues including Jardines or the Phoenix Jazz Club.